eventrelay/offbroadway_eventrelay/README.md

 # Offbroadway EventRelay Producer

 This producer allows you to stream events from EventRelay and process them using Broadway.
+It still needs some tender loving care to get it to a place where you could use it in production.
+So use with caution.

 **A lot of inspiration, code, and documentation been borrowed from the [Google Cloud Pub/Sub Producer](https://github.com/dashbitco/broadway_cloud_pub_sub)**